 The session lasts the entire duration of the engagement.
 You can calculate the average session time by multiplying the number of visits by the sum of all session durations in a given period.

-Using photos and infographics and making your material more available and easy to follow are just a few suggestions for prolonging your product’s session.
+Using photos and infographics, and utilizing tools like a free background removal tool to enhance your visuals, can make your material more available and easy to follow.
+These are just a few suggestions for prolonging your product’s session

 The traffic measure represents the number of visitors from a sponsored source or organic search engine results.
 Organic traffic refers to clients who found their way to a website due to a search engine.